RECOMMENDED TECHNOLOGY PAPERS

 conformal coating is one way that manufacturers are giving their devices

 a higher level of protection, along with increasing the overall quality

 · I/O & PCI Modules

 · Other specialty electronics and assemblies April 26, 2016

 Sponsored by Diamond-MT

-June 2016 (Date and time TBD)/Sponsored by Air Products
+August 2016 (Date and time TBD)/ Sponsored by Air Products

 This webcast will examine the state-of-the-art in conductors and dielectrics, -- including contacts and Metal1 through global level -- pre-metal dielectrics, associated planarization, necessary etch, strip and cleans, embedded passives, global and intermediate TSVs for 3D, as well as reliability, system, and performance issues.